hashgraph/guardian/Methodology Library/GoldStandard/Metered Energy Cooking/readme.md

 ## Existing Cookstove Policy Comparison

 Latest version of Guardian provides a policy for [improved cookstoves](https://docs.hedera.com/guardian/guardian/demo-guide/carbon-offsets/improved-cookstove).
 This new Guardian policy builds on top of it to make it more robust, aligned and future-proof.
+[Here's a section in demo video](https://youtu.be/nOQpLmbW0hA?t=1318) on differences using policy compare feature provided by Guardian.

 | **Features**                                                                                                                                                       | **ME&ED**                | **Improved Cookstove** |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------|------------------------|